CapsAdmin/NattLua/README.md

 local y = x + 1
 ```

 This code will report an error about potentially calling a nil value.
-It would then duplicate the scope and remove nil from the obj union in the new scope, making x a number so the operation x + 1 is valid.
+Internally the analyzer would duplicate the scope, remove nil from the union "obj" so that x contains all the values that are valid in a call operation.

 # Current status and goals